robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 7**

-7. Which of the following is an optional Security layer attached to a subnet within a VPC for controlling traffic in &amp; out of the VPC?
+7. Which of the following is an optional Security layer attached to a subnet within a VPC for controlling traffic in and out of the VPC?
 *  A. VPC Flow Logs
 *  B. Web Application Firewall
 *  C. Security Group